The best music streamer around

 Although you may have noticed I haven’t listed “the way it looks” among them.

-Bluesound Node 2i – Design
+Bluesound Node 2i design – Not particularly distinctive

 Not that there’s anything repellent about the Node 2i’s appearance.
 It’s just that, even by the functional standards of most mainstream audio equipment, the Bluesound looks anonymous.